tmokmss/soci-wrapper/README.md

 - `--digest` - Image digest (required)
 - `--region` - AWS region (required)
 - `--account` - AWS account ID (required)
+- `--soci-version` - SOCI index version (V1 or V2, default: V1)
+- `--output-tag` - Output tag for SOCI index (required for V2 SOCI index and ignored for V1 index.)

 Build and push a SOCI index in an alternative way.

 * You do not need any other dependencies (such as containerd or zlib) installed.